inductiva/inductiva/docs-sources/wrf/quick-start.md

 with a machine with fewer vCPUs.
 Once you're satisfied with your results, you can seamlessly scale your WRF simulation.

-## Conclusion
+## Summary
-We’ve covered the key steps for setting up and running a **WRF** simulation using the **Inductiva API**.
+We’ve walked through the essential steps for setting up and running a WRF simulation using the **Inductiva API**.

-By following this guide, you now have a clearer understanding of how to configure and efficiently run WRF simulations on Inductiva's platform.
+By following this guide, you should now have a clear understanding of how to configure and efficiently run WRF simulations on Inductiva.

-Happy simulations! 🚀
+Happy simulationg! 🌪️